 It is that dreaded time of year again: Flu season.
 Coughs, sniffles and fevers will be arriving at your house soon, and you’ll be stepping into the role of healer of the home once more.
 It’s a tough job, and there will be many questions you will ask along the way: What is the difference between the flu, a cold, or a more serious infection?
 When should I take my child to the doctor?
 How long should a viral infection last in a child?
 How can I treat a viral infection in a child?

-In Inceptive's workshop ‘How to help your child during flu season’ by Dr. Monica Josten, these questions, and more, are answered.
+In Inceptive's class ‘How to help your child during flu season’ by Dr. Monica Josten, these questions, and more, are answered.
 Dr. Josten, a Stanford-trained pediatrician, has created a workshop to cover all of the most pressing questions that parents have about flu season, including:

 - How to differentiate between a cold and a more serious infection

 - How to quickly identify ‘red flag’ symptoms for when a child needs to see a doctor

 - The best supportive care methods to provide comfort and help children with viral infections

 Did you know that healthy children get, on average, 6 viral infections every year?
 Kids who attend daycare get even more.
 This means that you’ll be dealing with quite a few infections over the course of this season, and the best thing that you can do for your loved ones is to understand how to ease their symptoms and provide comfort.

 Every parent knows how difficult it is to see their child struggling with the symptoms of a cold or flu.
 That’s why this workshop is so helpful - these supportive care methods, as presented by Dr. Josten, will help your child feel better, quicker.